Life Changing Accident

 Mustang Preservation Program

-The dude ranch’s owners had a wonderful mustang preservation program in place for rescuing mustangs and turning them into trail horses.
+The dude ranch’s owners had a unique mustang preservation program in place for rescuing mustangs and turning them into trail horses.

 I was a huge horse lover back in 6th grade and hoped that one day I’d own one.
 As the years passed, my interests changed, but the thought of riding again was very appealing.
 I was looking forward to the trail rides to come, even though I was rusty in the saddle.